Did you ever think vegan chocolate could tempt you as much as the ´real´ thing??

-Well the brilliant Karen Waller, with over 15 years of experience including as Head Chocolatier for Rococo Chocolate in London, is making it her mission to surpise and delight…and, without a doubt, succeeding!
+Well the brilliant Karen Waller, with over 15 years of experience including as Head Chocolatier for Rococo Chocolate in London, is making it her mission to surpise and delight with a vegan chocolate shop to rival any dairy-filled chocolaterie!

-Tempt opened it´s doors earlier this year, in a distinguished backstreet of York and since it´s inauguration has been offering mindblowing and mouthwatering chocolate treats that are not only totally plant-based but truly ethically sourced (hint: that how we´re connected!)
+Tempt opened it´s doors earlier this year, in a distinguished backstreet of York.
+Since it´s inauguration it has been offering mindblowing and mouthwatering chocolate treats that are not only totally plant-based but truly ethically sourced (hint: that´s how we´re connected!)

 What is your background?

 I’ve been a chocolatier for fifteen years, and a chocolate maker for two.
-It’s hard to gain a professional training in chocolate in the UK, so my skills have been learned in several different companies including 3 years as Head Chocolatier at Rococo Chocolates in London before it changed hands, but the artisanal skills I use at the moment at Tempt are mostly self-taught.
+It’s hard to gain a professional training in chocolate in the UK, so my skills have been learned in several different companies.
+But the artisanal skills I use at the moment at Tempt are mostly self-taught.
 I have a great love for, and interest in the chocolate industry and many of the people in it.
 I judge for the Academy of Chocolate every year.

 Working in the chocolate industry, a lot of dairy is used, and there’s never any mention of the ethics of it.
 I’d been what I would call a ‘conscious meat-eater’ and a dairy-dodger for years before I went vegan 18 months ago.

 Tempt was a result of several things coming together.
-I’d been frustrated with the lack of ethics in company after company that I’d worked for, and was at a point of quitting the industry.
+I’d been frustrated with the lack of ethics in company after company that I’d worked for.
+In fact I was at a point of quitting the industry.
 Then I realised I have such a valuable skill set – why was I using those skills to work for people whose ethics are opposed to mine?
-So rather than changing career, I decided I should try to do it my way first – making great ethical chocolate with the best ingredients I can afford.
+So rather than changing career, I decided I should try to do it my way first – making great ethical vegan chocolate with the best ingredients I can afford.

-Tempt is, in a way, an attempt to create a little bubble for myself – a place where I wake up and know that I’m doing my best not to hurt anyone or anything with what I do.
-It’s about avoiding exploiting animals, but equally it’s also people and the environment – bringing everything together in a way that represents both myself and my passion for what I do.
+Tempt is, in a way, an attempt to create a little bubble for myself.
+It´s a place where I wake up and know that I’m doing my best not to hurt anyone or anything with what I do.
+It’s about avoiding exploiting animals, but equally it’s also people and the environment.
+It´s bringing everything together in a way that represents both myself and my passion for what I do in vegan chocolate I am proud of!

 What does being vegan mean to you?